 Cous Cous is a truly universal food known by many other names in other cultures, languages , and dialects such as: ‘maftoul’, ‘kseksou’, ‘cuscus’, ‘cuscussu’, ‘cascasa’, ‘sekso’, ‘kskso’, ‘kuskus’, ‘kuski’, ‘burgul’, ‘tabouleh’ and ‘bran’.

-I hope you enjoy eating our families favorite comfort food…
+I hope you enjoy eating our family’s favorite comfort food.

-- 1 pound quality Italian sausage, casing removed
+- One pound quality Italian sausage, casing removed

-- 1 tablespoon of authentic olive oil for couscous
+- One tablespoon of genuine olive oil for couscous

 - 1/4 of a cup of grated Ramano-Parmesan blend cheese

-- 1 of a teaspoon of fresh chopped oregano leaves
+- 1 of a teaspoon of freshly chopped oregano leaves

 - 1/2 of a teaspoon fresh chopped Rosemary

-- 4 large sweet bell peppers halved, seeds removed
+- Four large sweet bell peppers halved, seeds removed

-- 1/2 of a cup of sauce from recipe below
+- 1/2 of a cup of sauce from the recipe below

 - Provolone cheese